Nike Oregon Project

-The Nike Oregon Project was a group created by the American corporation Nike, established in Beaverton, Oregon in 2001.
+The Nike Oregon Project was a runners' training group created by the American corporation Nike, established in Beaverton, Oregon in 2001.
 The team folded on October 10, 2019 after an investigation resulted in a four-year ban of longtime coach Alberto Salazar.

 Facilities

 The runners lived in the Portland, Oregon area and trained at Nike's headquarters campus located just outside the Portland suburb of Beaverton, Oregon.
-Some of the runners in the group lived in a specially designed house where filters were used to remove oxygen from the air to simulate living at high elevation.
+Some runners lived in a specially designed house where filters were used to remove oxygen from the air, to simulate living at high elevation.
 Numerous studies have shown that living at altitude causes an athlete to develop more red blood cells, increasing athletic performance.

-In addition to the simulated altitude training, program was used to monitor electrodes attached to the athletes, determining what condition they were in and how far or fast they could train.
+In addition to the simulated altitude training, a program was used to monitor electrodes attached to the athletes, determining what condition they were in and how far or fast they could train.
 They used underwater and low-gravity treadmills, which allow athletes to run on a reduced percentage of their own body weight, resulting in less intense impact on the body than outdoor running.
-They also had a collaboration with Colorado Altitude Training (CAT), a company specializing in hypoxic athletic training, for their training equipment.
+They also had a collaboration with Colorado Altitude Training, a company specializing in hypoxic athletic training, for their training equipment.

 Creation

 Nike's Oregon Project was created by Nike Vice President Thomas E. Clarke after he reportedly became dissatisfied with the performance of American athletes in long-distance events since the early 1980s.
-During that time, Alberto Salazar (later to become the Oregon Project head coach) had won three consecutive New York City Marathons in 1980, 1981, and 1982.
+During that time, Alberto Salazar (later the Oregon Project head coach) had won three consecutive New York City Marathons in 1980, 1981, and 1982.

-When the project first began, Salazar chose some of the top runners of the time that he believed had great potential.
-Eventually, however, he concluded that since these athletes were older, their training habits had become ingrained and difficult to overcome; this led Salazar to take on younger athletes instead.
+When the project first began, Salazar chose some of the top runners of the time who he believed had great potential.
+Eventually, however, he concluded that since these athletes were older, their training habits had become ingrained and difficult to overcome; this led him to take on younger athletes instead.
 His new focus led Salazar to coach Matthew Centrowitz, Galen Rupp, and Adam and Kara Goucher.
-Salazar believes these athletes went on to more success because he was able to work with them from a younger age.
+Salazar believed these athletes went on to more success because he worked with them from a younger age.